 Keith is one of the most experienced labour litigators in Western Canada, having represented employers in hundreds of arbitrations and labour board hearings.
 He routinely acts as chief spokesperson for employers in collective bargaining.
 He is recognized for his sound counsel, responsiveness and creativity in resolving disputes.

 Keith, who works out of our Vancouver and Calgary offices, services clients throughout Western Canada.
 He is counsel to both provincially and federally regulated employers throughout Western Canada, in a full range of industries.
 In particular, Keith has extensive experience in the warehousing, retail, manufacturing, construction, energy, private health care and brewing sectors.
 He is a member of the British Columbia, Alberta and Ontario Law Societies.
 Keith is recognized by Chambers Global and Chambers Canada as a leading labour and employment lawyer, and as recommended counsel by the Legal 500, Canada.
-He is also listed by Who’s Who Legal and Best Lawyers in Canada and Canadian Legal Lexpert Directory as a leader in Labour and Employment Law in Canada.
+He is also listed by Who’s Who Legal, Best Lawyers in Canada and Canadian Legal Lexpert Directory as a leader in Labour and Employment Law in Canada.

 Representative experienceOctober 2019